Ask AI

 Narrative & Plot - Plugins that focus on creating and/or enhancing the plot.
 Character Development - Plugins that assist in crafting and refining characters.
 Editing & Revision - Plugins that improve the writing style and prose.
 Scene Enhancement - Plugins that help with improving or modifying a scene.
 World-Building - Plugins that aid in creating immersive and detailed fictional worlds.
 Analysis & Feedback - Plugins dedicated to providing in-depth evaluations and feedback on written content.
 Marketing - Plugins designed to aid authors in promoting and distributing their work to a broader audience.
 Genre-Specific - Plugins that provide guidance and/or prompts tailored to specific genres, such as romance, horror, or young adult fiction.
 Multi-Lingual - Plugins that help with translation or are narrative tools that are language specific.

-1. Your Instructions - This is where you tell the AI exactly what to do.
-When a user highlights text and then uses your Plugin, the AI will read the text first, and then be prompted with these instructions.
+1. Prompts - This is where you tell the AI exactly what to do.
+When a user uses your Plugin, the AI will read these instructions and any information the instructions point at (in the form of variables, described below).
 Be precise with your instructions, as if it were written for an assistant who cannot ask you follow-up questions while they are doing the task.

 🧠